 Fundamental Music Instruction Demonstrates All Their Instruments Online

-On the Fundamental Music Instruction homepage, we posted a demonstration to get you started finding the right sound for you, watch it HERE.
+On the Fundamental Music Instruction homepage, we posted a demonstration to get you started finding the right sound for you, (Instrument Demonstration).
 We also schedule Instrument Family Webinars.
 Attending these will give more clarity to the benefits and drawbacks of each instrument within that instrument family.
 You can send questions in the chat window, and these will be addressed in the webinar session.
 Sessions will be recorded so you can refer back to them as needed.

 Factors to consider when choosing a musical instrument are your music preferences, budget, space it might take up, your personal characteristics, the mobility of the instrument, and potential career options.